libresoul/mysite/src/blog/regex-the-love-hate-relationship.md

 While those being the basic regular expressions, *grouping, workarounds,\
 asserting* are considered as extended regular expressions.
-If you wanna learn Regex with zero amount of nonsense, try [regexlearn](https://regexlearn.com).
+If you wanna learn Regex with zero nonsense, try [regexlearn](https://regexlearn.com).

 Apart from being complicated and error-prone, Regex have another\
 problematic feature or an issue in this case known as *Greedy matching*.